declanmclghln/Hextech-Automatic-Page-Turner/README.md

 # Hextech-Automatic-Page-Turner
 Powered by the Hextech muscle board, the automatic page turner is used to flip sheet music on a music stand avoiding the need of a page flipper and preventing a muscian from stopping during a song.

-# MQTT Server
-The HexTech muscle board receives input through an MQTT Server.
-An MQTT client, the HexTech board, establishes a connection with the MQTT broker.
-When the MQTT broker receives a message, it forwards it to subscribers (the HexTech board).

-The software, programmed in Python, can publish messages to the MQTT broker.

 # Demo Video
 A video of the robot operating can be found and downloaded in [Demo (3).mp4](DEMO%20(3).mp4)